 If we confirm the item appears suitable for extraction:

-You store the item in a cool, dry place until we advise you to send the item to us
+You store the item in a cool, dry place and handle with surgical gloves until you wish to place an order

 You order "Find DNA" on our buy page and send us the item*

-WHERE DOES THE DNA COME FROM ON THE ENVELOPE?
+WHERE DOES THE DNA COME FROM ON an ENVELOPE?

 DNA can be found under the stamp and where the envelope or aerogramme has been sealed.
 If an envelope, it should have been opened at the top or side of the envelope, rather than along the seal.